talicopanda/social-media-influence-analysis/README.md

 - user: user who tweeted
 - num_retweets: number of retweets
 - likes: number of likes
-- retweets: retweets of this tweet as an array of tweet ids
+- retweets: retweets of this tweet

 It also holds a reference to the embedding representation of the tweet's content which is defined as a higher dimensional array in a latent space of content (see details in [Implementation](#implementation)).